BrianPulfer/Mobile-WearableComputing/README.md

 Activity lifecicle is handled by saving the instance state and thus the value counted by the counter.
 A customized icon is used.

+### ShoppingList
+Application that uses explicit intents and scrollview to display a shopping list and allows for addition of items to the list.
+The application supports the device's change of orientation.

+### HowToRankAGoodSteak
+Simple application that uses a lateral menu to change the current activity.